uvarc/rc-website/content/userinfo/rivanna/storage.md

 - - -

-# Request Storage
+# Request Additional Storage

+Researchers can lease additional storage, **Value** or **Project** storage, for **sharing public or moderately sensitive data** within a research group.
+Value and Project storage volumes are mounted on Rivanna and can also be accessed from local workstations.
+[Learn more about our storage offerings](/userinfo/storage/#public--moderately-sensitive-data-storage).

-Storage requests can be made from this form:
+Storage requests can be placed through this form:

 [<button class="btn btn-success">Storage Requests</button>](https://auth.uvasomrc.io/site/storage.php)